Back to all posts

 Here in Metro Detroit, we know how cold winters can get.
 A frozen discharge line is a common cause of sump pump failure when you need it most.
 To prevent this, you need to protect the pipe from the elements.
 Insulating the exterior portion of the line is a great first step.
 For an even better solution, consider burying the pipe just below the frost line.
 This keeps it shielded from freezing temperatures.
 It’s also a good idea to create a small “air gap” between the end of the pipe and the ground to ensure water can escape even if ice or snow builds up around it.
 Taking these steps can save you from needing an emergency frozen pipe repair.

-Ensure the Correct Pipe Size and Slope
+Getting the Pipe Size and Slope Just Right

 The final piece of the puzzle is using the right hardware.
 Your discharge pipe needs to be the correct diameter to handle the volume of water your pump pushes out.
 Using a pipe that’s too narrow can create a bottleneck, putting a lot of stress on the pump’s motor.
 You also want to ensure the pipe has a slight, consistent downward slope away from your house.
 This uses gravity to your advantage, helping the water flow out smoothly and preventing it from sitting in the line.
 If you’re unsure about the right pipe size or how to achieve the perfect slope, it’s always best to contact a professional for help.

-Common Installation Mistakes to Avoid
+Sump Pump Installation Mistakes to Avoid

 Installing a sump pump might seem straightforward, but a few common missteps can lead to a system that doesn’t work when you need it most.
 Getting the details right from the start will save you from dealing with a flooded basement, a burned-out pump, or even safety hazards down the road.
 Let’s walk through some of the most frequent installation mistakes so you can be sure your hard work pays off with a dry, protected home.
 When in doubt, remember that our team is always here to help with professional sump pump services to ensure everything is done correctly and safely.